techartorg/bqt/README.md

 ### Environment variables
 - BQT_DISABLE_STARTUP if set, completely disable bqt
 - BQT_DISABLE_WRAP if set to 1, disable wrapping blender in a QWindow
+- BQT_DISABLE_CLOSE_DIALOGUE if set to 1, use the standard blender close dialogue

 ### Sample code
 [bqt_demo](bqt_demo) shows you how to use bqt with several qt demos you can run in Blender